-You’ll want to find an instructor with a lot of experience, ideally one who has worked with people with RA.
+You’ll want to find a yoga instructor with a lot of experience, ideally one who has worked with people with RA.
 The most committed instructors are registered with the Yoga Alliance, based in the US, in which teachers bear the designations E-RYT 200 (completing a training regimen and teaching for a minimum of two years) and E-RYT 500 (even more qualified and four years plus of teaching).

-An experienced teacher will know how to help you modify poses and, as important, won’t hold you back from doing what you are able to do.
+An experienced yoga teacher will know how to help you modify poses and, as important, won’t hold you back from doing what you are able to do.
 The experts suggest starting off with a private session or two with a yoga therapist, so you can learn adjustments to poses that work for you before you enter a main class.

 Approved yoga styles for RA

-- Iyengar – This method emphasizes precision and alignment in each posture, along with correct breathing techniques.
+- Iyengar Yoga – This method emphasizes precision and alignment in each posture, along with correct breathing techniques.
 A Iyengar instructor might suddenly shift your foot half an inch to put your hips in the proper place, which prevents you from putting excess pressure on the joints.
 Poses are typically held for a few minutes.
 The classes themselves include props which are particularly helpful for people with limited mobility.

-- Hatha – Technically refers to all forms of yoga involving postures.
+- Hatha Yoga – Technically refers to all forms of yoga involving postures.
 The term has however come to mean slower-moving classes – each pose is held for at least a few breaths.
 Separate breathing practices, known as pranayama, and a brief period of meditation are also typically included.
 With Hatha it’s easier to figure out how to modify poses that affect your joints.
 A deep relaxation period ends each session.

-- Restorative – An adaptation of Iyengar yoga, this practice is all about relaxation.
+- Restorative Yoga – An adaptation of Iyengar yoga, this practice is all about relaxation.
 Poses are held for five minutes or more with bolsters and blankets used to ensure each pose is comfortable.
 It allows you to get into a mental and physical state of deep rest.
 But don’t confuse restorative yoga with yin yoga, another practice that holds poses for a long time and aims to push the joints to their limit to improve flexibility.
 These stretches that can be too severe for people with RA.

 Styles to avoid